kubevela/kubevela.github.io/docs/how-to/dashboard/application/get-application-log.md

 ---
-title: View an application log
+title: How to view an application log
 description: View an application log by kubevela dashboard
 ---